veronicani/react-jobly/README.md

 To get a local copy up and running, please follow these steps.

-1. Follow the instructions for cloning and setting up the [backend repo](https://github.com/veronicani/jobly-flask).
+1. Follow the instructions for cloning and setting up the [complete backend repo](https://github.com/veronicani/rithm-jobly-backend) provided by Rithm School.
 2. In a new terminal, clone the frontend repo.
    ```sh
    git clone https://github.com/veronicani/react-jobly.git